NomadCode33/DevChronicles/Level-Ground/README.md

 **Tech used:** <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank" rel="noreferrer"> <img alt="HTML5 Badge" src="https://img.shields.io/badge/-HTML5-000000?style=flat&logo=HTML5"></a>
   <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank" rel="noreferrer"> <img alt="CSS3 Badge" src="https://img.shields.io/badge/-CSS3-000000?style=flat&logo=CSS"></a>

-I wrote down the base structure of the code just to get it down and focus on the process later.
-I then saw that there were five sections of the website and decided to break things down from there.
-I was using floats at the time so I knew just by looking at certain parts where floats were necessary.
-The first section had the navigation at the top where I used floats to make them neat together.
-The rest of the content I was able to put the elements out normally and style them with proper spacing.
-The second section was the why section.
-I used adequate spacing for the CSS which included proper padding.
+When I started this project, I first wrote out the base structure of the code just to get everything on the page.
+My goal at that stage wasn’t styling—it was simply laying down the foundation I would refine later.
+Once the structure was in place, I noticed that the website naturally broke into five main sections, so I used that as the roadmap for how I approached the layout and styling.

+At the time, I was working heavily with floats, and I could immediately identify which parts of the layout needed them.
+The first section included the navigation bar, which I organized using floats to align the elements neatly across the top.
+After that, I positioned the rest of the elements normally and styled them using padding, margins, and spacing to keep everything clean and readable.

+The second section—the “Why” section—was much more straightforward.
+I focused on strong spacing, proper padding, and a clean layout to make the content easy to process.

-The third section was easily the second hardest section here.
-I noticed that both sections of the visit options were identical.
-So I grouped each of them in different sections with the same class since they were both identical.
-I then tweaked the button found from the navigation section and adjusted the measurements to make them bigger.
-After I put the content for each of the visit columns, I then floated them together to make them flush side by side.
-The fourth section is identical to the second section with the why, but this time it included the button.
-So I used the same framework from the why and repurposed it with a button meant to redirect the user to a page with volunteer opportunties.
+The third section was easily the second most challenging part of the project.
+Both of the “visit options” columns shared the exact same structure, so I grouped each one into sections using the same class to avoid repeating code.
+After that, I reused and adjusted the button styling from the navigation area, scaling the measurements to make the buttons more prominent.
+Once the content for both columns was finalized, I floated them side by side to mirror the design of the mockup.

-The fifth section was the hardest due to the combination of factors.
-After I glanced at what to do I was slowly piecing it together and got into the groove of it.
-Each section was split up into smaller subsections of using floats to make it match exactly like the mockup.
-After everything was done with the sections, I made sure to find font that was similar to make sure it had a unique, bold, and feeling of presence to make it pop out to people.
+The fourth section closely mirrored the “Why” section, but this time it included a button meant to redirect the user to a page with volunteer opportunities.
+I reused the same structural framework from the earlier section and integrated the button so the section stayed visually consistent with the rest of the design.

+The fifth section was, without a doubt, the hardest.
+It involved multiple subsections, each of which required precise float usage to match the mockup exactly.
+Once I understood how each piece fit together, everything started to click into place.
+After completing the layout, I chose a strong, bold font that captured the feeling and energy I wanted the site to have—unique, eye-catching, and full of presence.

 ## Optimizations
-It's a minor change but I made the website look a bit different with the white edges on the side of the screen.
-It gives the website a more modern sleek look to it as it's very pleasing to the eyes.
-I also want to make it distinct.
+One small visual change I made was adding white edges along the sides of the screen.
+It’s subtle, but it gives the website a more modern, sleek feel, and makes the layout easier on the eyes.
+It also helps set the site apart and makes the design feel more intentional.

-I saw the bottom section with all the social media links.
-It was tough to see at first until I saw everything as boxes when doing floats.
-It was at this point that everything clicked with floats.
-I realized that floats was just boxes.
-By counting how many boxes there are and doing the correct math for the proper spacing, I was able to crack the code and see the pattern.
-I was able to fly through in no time.
+The bottom section with the social media links originally threw me off.
+It didn’t make sense visually until I shifted my perspective and started viewing everything as boxes when working with floats.
+Once I did that, everything finally clicked—the entire layout became more intuitive.
+Understanding floats as a system of boxes made the whole structure fall into place and gave me a much clearer sense of control over the design.

 ## Lessons Learned:
+Through this project, I learned the importance of establishing the structure of a website before worrying about design.
+Getting the foundation in place first—how each section is laid out, how the content flows, and how everything connects—makes the rest of the process much smoother.
+Once the structure is solid, I can shift my focus to the aesthetics and styling without feeling overwhelmed.
+Breaking the work into phases like this helps me pace myself and ultimately saves time.

+I also gained a much deeper understanding of floats.
+Mastering them took repetition, but the more I worked with floats, the more the patterns began to make sense.
+By the time I reached the fifth section, everything finally clicked: floats are essentially about treating each element like a box and applying the right spacing and math to position them correctly.
+That realization brought everything full circle and made the entire layout process much more intuitive.

 ## More Projects:
 Feel free to explore some of my other projects in my portfolio: